“In GENESIS, my camera allowed nature to speak to me. And it was my privilege to listen.

 —the land and life of a still-pristine planet.
 “Some 46% of the planet is still as it was in the time of genesis,” Salgado reminds us.
 “We must preserve what exists.”
 The GENESIS project, along with the Salgados’ Instituto Terra, are dedicated to showing the beauty of our planet, reversing the damage done to it, and preserving it for the future.

-Over 30 trips—travelled by foot, light aircraft, seagoing vessels, canoes, and even balloons, through extreme heat and cold and in sometimes dangerous conditions—Salgado created a collection of images showing us nature
+Over 30 trips—traveled by foot, light aircraft, seagoing vessels, canoes, and even balloons, through extreme heat and cold and in sometimes dangerous conditions—Salgado created a collection of images showing us nature

 , and indigenous peoples in breathtaking beauty